title

 c.
 Cooling, ventilation, and other external equipment shall not be located between the primary data center building and a public right-of-way, unless located on the rooftop of a data center building.

 d.
 Excluding generator testing or commissioning activities, emissions producing electrical generation shall be for backup and emergency use only.
-Operation of such generators shall be limited to no more than seventy-two hours consecutively.
+Outside of emergencies or without the permission of Nashville Electric Service (NES), O operation of such generators shall be limited to no more than seventy-two hours consecutively testing only.
 This subsection shall not apply to the use of renewable energy sources including, but not limited to solar panels, small wind energy facilities, and waste heat recovery.

 i.
 Testing for these generators shall not exceed 10 hours per month.